TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

   - programming
   - notes
 thumbnail_src: assets/attack-of-the-zip.jpg
+# tocOptions: '{"tags":["h2","h3","h4"]}'
 ---

 Zip files are *everywhere* in our daily lives, seamlessly integrated into our personal, academic, and professional environments.
 From Java apps to Microsoft Office documents, zip files have become an indispensable tool.

-But as we know from *Silicon Valley*, zip files have the potential to be dangerous.
+But as we know from *Silicon Valley*, zip files have the potential to be dangerous.^[Relevant YouTube: [SILICON VALLEY - THE ULTIMATE HACK](https://www.youtube.com/watch?v=jnDk8BcqoR0)]

-{% image "assets/its-a-zip-bomb.gif", "", "Filmmakers' impression of a zip bomb." %}
+{% image "assets/its-a-zip-bomb.gif", "w-80", "Filmmakers' impression of a zip bomb." %}

-In this post, we'll delve into the intriguing world of zip upload attacks, exploring various methods that allow attackers to gain unauthorized read and write privileges.
+In this post, we'll delve into the intriguing world of zip file attacks, exploring various methods that allow attackers to gain unauthorized read and write privileges.

 {% alert "danger" %}
 Disclaimer: The content provided in this blog post is intended purely for educational purposes.
 The author does not assume any responsibility for the potential misuse of the information presented herein.
 Readers are advised to exercise caution and utilize the knowledge gained responsibly and within legal boundaries.